billytrend/risk-backend/README.md

+!! have rearranged package paths since this was written so some of it is out of date.

 # Risk Backend

     When you pull this, make sure maven is install on your computer, run `mvn test` after install